Classes

 Machining Metal with the Rockwell Lathe

-This course follows the Introduction to Machine Tools class (above), and you need to have taken that class to enroll.
-This class is required if you want to use the Rockwell Lathe.
+This course follows the Introduction to Machine Tools class, and you need to have taken that class to enroll.
+This class focuses on the Rockwell Engine Lathe.
 The session will emphasize safety considerations, proper treatment of the equipment, and an overview of common lathe procedures.
-It is suggested that you read the Rockwell Lathe Manual in its entirety prior to your training and use it as an ongoing reference.
+It is suggested that you read the Rockwell Lathe Manual prior to your training and use it as an ongoing reference.
+In addition to the manual , please view the video on how the machine works: RocMakers Rockwell Lathe Instructional Video.
 This class has a maximum size of 2 students, and will only run if the class is full.

 CNC Router Classes